-St Matthew's CE School recognises the importance it gives to all pupils' welfare and Safeguarding.
+St Matthew's C of E School recognises the importance it gives to all pupils' welfare and safeguarding.

 The Children's Act 2004 states: Every Child Matters

 All children have the right to: